dolmen-go/breml.rootcerts.fork/README.md

 Please consider the following advice if using this package:

 * Carefully read and understand the section [Words of Caution ‒ or why you should not use this package](#words-of-caution--or-why-you-should-not-use-this-package)
-  * Without update of your Go Module depencies, rebuilding and redeploying of your programm, there is no update to the embedded root certificates.
+  * Without update of your Go Module dependencies, rebuilding and redeploying of your program, there is no update to the embedded root certificates.
 * Do not include this package in any library package.
-This package should only be included in package main of programs.
+This package should only be included in package `main` of programs.

 The functionality of this package is proposed for inclusion into the Go standard library in [#43958](https://github.com/golang/go/issues/43958).